 - Jobs Directory – Create a series of whiteboard videos that teach people how to put together effective video resumes which increase their odds of landing a dream job.
 You could even offer a done-for-you video resume service — “send us your raw files.
 We’ll cut, edit and deliver a seamless video that’ll help you find your dream position”.

 - Business Directory – Interview the founders of local businesses.
-Post them “as is” or make the videos part of a detailed business profile.
+Post them “as is” or make them part of the video of a detailed business profile.

 - Vacation Rental Directory – Hire local videographers to film and edit local attractions, hotels, B&B’s and events then post the videos on your youtube channel and on your website.